-- 11 The IASB confirmed the proposal in the original ED that a liability should be recognised if, and only if, a present obligation exists.
-It therefore eliminates the "probability of outflows" recognition criterion. - Many respondents disagreed with the proposals and argued that the omission of the probability recognition criterion created a conflict with paragraphs 83 and 91 of the Framework.
-The IASB rejected that argument. - The IASB noted that the criterion articulated in IAS 37 and the Framework is not related to determining whether a liability exists, and that liabilities should be identified using the liability definition.
-It also noted that once a liability has been identified the probability recognition criterion would in almost all cases be met because an outflow of resources would be probable. - 14 The IASB also noted that a "more likely than not" threshold in the Framework would result in the flawed conclusion that a performance obligation arising from a guarantee, a warranty or similar transactions would not be recognised until a claim becomes probable.
+4020 Many respondents disagreed with the proposal and argued that the omission of the "probability of outflows" recognition criterion created a conflict with paragraphs 83 and 91 of the Framework.
+The IASB rejected that argument.

+- 4421 The IASB noted that the criterion articulated in IAS 37 and the Framework is not related to determining whether a liability exists, and that liabilities should be identified using the liability definition.
+It also noted that once a liability has been identified the probability recognition criterion would in almost all cases be met because an outflow of resources would be probable. - The IASB also noted that a "more likely than not" threshold in the Framework would result in the flawed conclusion that a performance obligation arising from a guarantee, a warranty or similar transactions would not be recognised until a claim becomes probable. - 23 Based on the proposals, an entity deals differently with different types of uncertainty: - (a) If the uncertainty concerns the existence of an obligation, an entity must use its judgment to conclude if the obligation exists or not.
+See paragraphs 27 and following below for additional information; - (a)(b) If the entity has concluded that it has an obligation but there is uncertainty about the likelihood of future outflows, the entity recognises a liability.
+Uncertainty about the likelihood of future outflows affects measurement in extreme cases the measurement of a liability at the reporting date could be close to nil.